 Forest Stewardship Council (FSC)

 Out of all the certification standards, FSC is arguably the most acclaimed and most recognizable.
 In 1993, the FSC was founded as a result of disagreement over how to stop deforestation.
+Their vision is to promote economically prosperous management of the world’s forests without compromising their health for future generations.
 Administered globally through offices in Bonn, Germany, it also has national affiliates in many countries.
 Follow links below to their international, US, and CA sites.

 FSC Standards and Technical Documents

 Keeping up to date with FSC standards, policies, protocols, etc. can be daunting.
 They are all readily accessible, however, in the FSC Document Centre.
 All “normative” standards and guidance are managed centrally by FSC-IC.

 FSC Certificate Database

 Once a business is certified by FSC, anyone can search current certification by its unique license code in FSC’s public database.